vegantransistor/BoschSmartHome/P1/README.md

 * In the [boot](./boot/) directory, you will find the modified "magic" MLO (MLO) with the stack corruption hack and the u-boot binary with modified bootdelay (app).
 Copy these files (without renaming them) on a micro-SD card formatted with FAT32 or FAT16, in the root directory

 * To force the microprocessor to boot with the second MMC interface (the one connected to the test points), we need to disturb the primary interface connected to the internal MMC IC.
-For that we can e.g. ground the clock line, use this test point:
+For that we can e.g. ground the clock line, use this test point (backside):

 ![sdc](./pictures/sdc.png)